Vegeta: Freak! Are you not taking this seriously?!

 - In Sequel Series The Legend of Korra Big Bad Amon makes a show out of tying up bending members of a crime syndicate (and one of the heroes who got mixed up with them) and permanently removing their powers in front of a huge crowd of Equalist sympathizers.
 This trope comes into play when, as part of his show, Amon lets the crime boss loose and offers him the chance to fight to protect himself.
 It's all the more impressive when Amon wins.
 Rather easily, in fact.
 His psychic bloodbending gives him a nigh unbeatable advantage.

 - When Oberon returns and wants to wipe the Avalon clan off the island, Goliath challenges him to let them remain.
 Oberon's wife makes it more interesting (and to give them a fighting chance), and get's him to agree to fight with only "the strength of a child."
 He agrees, having been bored for some millenia.
-What he fails to say is that he'll have the strength of a child of Avalon, meaning he's still leagues more powerful than four standard gargoyles.
+What he fails to say is that he'll have the strength of one of his children, meaning he's still leagues more powerful than four standard gargoyles.

 - Also, when the Arch Mage is powered up by the Phoenix Gate, Eye of Odin, and the spellbook, he goes into the magic version of Electric Torture on Goliath, all while gloating about how he could kill Goliath with a word if he wanted to.
 When Goliath finally asks why the arch mage doesn't just do that, the reply is "Because I'm having too much fun."